 To set up an emulator for adding licensing to an application, follow these steps:

-- Launch the Android SDK Manager (available under the Eclipse Window
+- Launch the Android SDK Manager, available under the Android Studio Tools menu

 - Select and download Google APIs for the Android version you'd like to target (must be Android 2.2 or higher).

-- When the download is complete, open the AVD Manager (available under the Eclipse
+- When the download is complete, open the AVD Manager, available under the Android Studio

-- Click New and set the configuration details for the new AVD.
+- In the Android Virtual Device Manager window, select + Create Virtual Device to set the configuration details for the new AVD.